Stammtisch

 A Stammtisch (German for "regulars' table", [ˈʃtamtɪʃ]) is an informal group meeting held on a regular basis, and also the usually large, often round table around which the group meets.
 A Stammtisch is not a structured meeting, but rather a friendly get-together.

 Traditionally, the meeting table is marked with a somewhat elaborate sign reserving it for regulars.
 Historically, a Stammtisch was an all-male affair that might involve socialising, card playing (such as Skat or Schafkopf), and often political or philosophical discussions.
 The words Stammtischpolitik (Stammtisch politics) and Stammtischniveau (Stammtisch level) describe the simplified nature of Stammtisch discussions, and have an established metaphorical usage in describing simplified political and social discussions beyond the Stammtisch itself.

 History

 Past

 Especially in rural areas and smaller villages, being part of the Stammtisch was often related to a certain social status.
 In the second half of the 19th century a Stammtisch typically consisted of local dignitaries such as the mayor, doctor, pharmacist, teacher, forester or wealthy farmers.
 Inviting a stranger to take a seat at the Stammtisch was a sign of extraordinary appreciation.
 This was similarly the case with types of regulars’ tables in cafes consisting of writers and artists.

 This culture is still to be found in the Iberian area (Spain, Portugal, Latin America and Brazil) in the form of Tertulias.
-In Great Britain and Ireland many pubs fulfilled this function by offering separate back rooms (in case there was no doorkeeper).
+In Great Britain and Ireland many pubs fulfilled this function by having a snug or otherwise offering separate back rooms (in case there was no doorkeeper).
 In the United States a group of regulars (such as in the T.V. series Cheers) would be a close equivalent.